 In A Bank & Coleiro the Full Court stated that a fair hearing of the charge of contempt under s112AP requires the following ten steps to be taken by the Court:

-2. Consider whether it is necessary to take the exceptional step of proceeding to hear the charge or whether the charge should then be adjourned, so it can be heard before another judicial officer.
+- 2. Consider whether it is necessary to take the exceptional step of proceeding to hear the charge or whether the charge should then be adjourned so that it can be heard before another judicial officer.